 As an innovator in the food industry, Shilhavy continued to develop new products that were not generally available in the U.S. market.
 After nearly two years of research and development, for example, Shilhavy developed the nations’ first poultry feed that was free of soybeans, to reflect a consumer need to purchase eggs and chickens that did not contain soy isoflavones.

 In 2014 after testing several of Tropical Traditions’ certified organic grains and learning that they tested positive for the herbicide glyphosate, he implemented a strict testing protocol to ensure that all of the products sold from the Tropical Traditions website exceeded USDA Certified Organic standards, and were tested to be free from Glyphosate contamination.

 The company was eventually renamed to Healthy Traditions to reflect the more diversified product selections besides just coconut products.

 As an editor and journalist, Shilhavy has published health information that is seldom found in the corporate media which is heavily influenced by the pharmaceutical industry, and started Health Impact News in 2011.

 In 2014 Shilhavy was the first to use the term “medical kidnapping” and start documenting cases of families losing their children to corrupt Child Protective Services (CPS) agencies across the nation that were often removing children from good parents and good homes simply based on the testimony of “medical experts” who disagreed with parents.
 MedicalKidnap.com was established to feature these kinds of stories so that the parents would have a voice to tell their side of the story.

-If after the initial first hour the proposed client is unsatisfied for any reason and does not want to proceed, that initial charge for one hour of consulting will be fully refunded to the client, if the refund is requested within 30 days.
+If after the initial first hour the proposed client is unsatisfied for any reason and does not want to proceed, that initial charge for two hours of consulting will be fully refunded to the client, if the refund is requested within 30 days.